aresio/simpful/README.md

 # simpful
 A Python library for fuzzy logic reasoning, designed to provide a simple and lightweight API, as close as possible to natural language.

+Simpful supports Sugeno reasoning of any order, over arbitrarily complex fuzzy rules involving AND, OR, and NOT operators.

 ## Usage

 ```